Bhojshala: Present location of Sarasvatī

-Social tensions

-As noted above, the building is a Monument of National Importance under the laws of India and is under the jurisdiction of the Archaeological Survey of India (ASI).
-Both Hindus and Muslims have been granted permission to use the space for their prayers by the ASI.
-Tensions arise when the Vasant Panchami falls on a Friday.
-The ASI attempts to assign hours to both Hindus and Muslims on such days.
-However, this been a source of communal friction and occasional disturbance when the religious group scheduled for the earlier time slot refuse to vacate the premises in time for the next.
+Legal case

 Claims about the nature and history of the building have been ongoing since the early part of the twentieth century, with the authorities of Dhar State issuing rulings prior to Independence.
 However, legal challenges to the status quo have been mounted periodically, including a March 2024 writ to the Indore Bench of the Madhya Pradesh High Court.
-The court stated that "The detailed arguments at the Bar by all the contesting parties fortify the court's belief and assumption that the nature and character of the whole monument admittedly maintained by the Central government needs to be demystified and freed from the shackles of confusion."
+The court claimed that "The detailed arguments at the Bar by all the contesting parties fortify the court's belief and assumption that the nature and character of the whole monument admittedly maintained by the Central government needs to be demystified and freed from the shackles of confusion."
 The decision was upheld by the Supreme Court of India.
-The Archaeological Survey of India undertook a detailed survey and assessment as a result of the court order, their report in ten volumes released in 2024.
-The finding are currently being digested and despite claims made in the press, no definitive conclusions reached and no reviews of the ASI report as yet published in the scholarly literature.
+In 2024, the Archaeological Survey of India undertook a detailed survey and assessment as a result of the court order; its report, in ten volumes, was released.

+The ASI survey in 2024 recovered over 1,700 relics, including pillars, pilasters, and elements suggestive of pre-existing temple architecture associated with Hindu iconography.
+In 2024, an ASI survey, conducted over 98 days under the direction of the Madhya Pradesh High Court, collected evidence through excavation and architectural analysis and concluded that the existing structure incorporates parts of an earlier monumental complex from the Paramara dynasty, roughly the 11th century.
+Further, ASI investigations revealed that the building referred to as the Kamal Maula Mosque was constructed "centuries later".
+Advocate Vishnu Shankar Jain, representing the Hindu side in court, argued that since the ASI survey revealed statues of Hindu deities, Sanskrit inscriptions, and a Hindu Yajna (havan kund), a sacred fire place, therefore the Bhojshala complex was a temple in nature and could not be considered a mosque.

+On 15 May 2026, the Indore bench of the Madhya Pradesh High Court, presided over by Justices Vijay Kumar Shukla and Alok Awasthi, declared the disputed Bhojshala Temple-Kamal Maula Mosque Complex in Dhar a temple dedicated to Goddess Saraswati, “We have noted the continuity of Hindu worship at the site, through regulated worship over time, which has never been extinguished."
+It also cancelled the 2003 Archaeological Survey of India (ASI) order which allowed Muslims to offer Friday prayers on Bhojshala premises.
+The court said that it drew on the 10 principles laid down by the Supreme Court in the 2019 Ayodhya case, along with the large number of evidences of Hindu iconography revealed in the ASI survey.
+In this case, the High Court states that it was determining “the character of the disputed area on the basis of historical literature, architectural features, ASI survey reports, etc.” and was not deciding the title of the property of the disputed area.